s-20/unnamed/Challenge.md

 ## Required Challenge

 A Required challenge is the minimum amount of Effort needed for complete success.
 By default, all checks have a Required Challenge of 1.
-Failing to meet the Required Challenge doesn't always mean failure, particularly if failure would grind the game to a hault.
+Failing to meet the Required Challenge doesn't always mean failure, particularly if failure would grind the game to a halt.
 It might mean that the action takes longer than expected, or is successful with a few caveats or twists (like, maybe picking the lock broke the mechanism, or the noise alerted nearby guards).
 Required Challenges must be met before Added Challenges.

 THe further you are from the required Challenge, the worse your results.
 So rolling no successes on a Challenge 1 check isn't as bad as it would be on a Challenge 2 check, and so on.
 The table below provides a guideline for setting required Challenges.